technicalnbfc/technicalnbfc.github.io/blog/_posts/2024-12-30-registration-info-seniors-and-juniors.md

 [Playfootball](https://www.playfootball.com.au/) is used to pay your [fee to Football Australia](https://footballqueensland.com.au/wp-content/uploads/2024/11/49-24-FQ-Memo-2025-National-Registration-Fees.pdf) ($35 for adults and $15 for players under 18).
 Once you complete your registration in Squadi, a link to Playfootball will appear.
 Click on the link and proceed to register and pay via Playfootball.

+{: .alert .alert-primary .col-lg-6 }
+Due to onboarding issues with Playfootball, no link is currently visible in Squadi.
+Please complete just the Squadi part of your registration until this changes.

 Your registration cannot be activated until you pay the fees applicable in both Squadi **and** Playfootball.

 The club is North Brisbane FC and  you **do not** need to enter your FFA ID.